Vietnam at the 2016 Summer Olympics: Fencing

-Vietnam entered four fencers into the Olympic competition.
+Vietnam entered four fencers into the Olympic competition, all of whom are members of the Hanoian Club.
 Vũ Thành An, Nguyễn Thị Như Hoa, and Nguyễn Thị Lệ Dung had claimed their Olympic spots with the winning performances at the Asia and Oceania Zonal Qualifier, which took place in Wuxi in April 2016.
-In the Women's foil category, Đỗ Thị Anh lost the final match to New Zealand's Yuan Ping, who was later ruled ineligible to compete because she played under the Chinese jersey.
+In the women's foil category, Đỗ Thị Anh lost the final match to New Zealand's Yuan Ping, who was later ruled ineligible to compete because she played under the Chinese jersey.
 Thị Anh was subsequently selected to replace Ping, as the next highest-ranked fencer, for the Games by the International Fencing Federation in June.

-Hoa was the first member to compete in the Women's épée event on 6 August, where she lost the match to Auriane Mallo of France with the score of 7–15 and finished last on the final ranking.
-Hoa was unsatisfied with the result, citing that she didn't have enough time to warm up prior to the match.
-Two days later, Dung was also lost at her only match against Kim Ji-yeon of South Korea on the Women's sabre event, with the score of 3–15.
-Thị Anh competed in the Women's foil events on 10 August, starting with the winning match against Aikaterini Kontochristopoulou from Greece with the score of 15–13.
+Hoa was the first member to compete in the women's épée event on 6 August, where she lost the match to Auriane Mallo of France with the score of 7–15 and finished last on the final ranking.
+Hoa was unsatisfied with the result, citing that she did not have enough time to warm up prior to the match.
+Two days later, Dung was also lost at her only match against Kim Ji-yeon of South Korea on the women's sabre event, with the score of 3–15.
+Thị Anh competed in the women's foil events on 10 August, starting with the winning match against Aikaterini Kontochristopoulou from Greece with the score of 15–13.
 It was the first winning match for a Vietnamese fencer at the Olympics.
-Thị Anh lost her second match to Italy's Arianna Errigo with a score of 9–15, finishing 32nd out of 35th competitors on the final ranking.
-That same day, Thành An also took part in the Men's sabre events, where he won his first match against the 2012 Olympic silver medallist Diego Occhiuzzi of Italy with a score of 15–12.
+The fencer lost her second match to Italy's Arianna Errigo with a score of 9–15, finishing 32nd out of 35th competitors on the final ranking.
+That same day, Thành An also took part in the men's sabre events, where he won his first match against the 2012 Olympic silver medallist Diego Occhiuzzi of Italy with a score of 15–12.
 He lost in his final match with Vincent Anstett from France, with a score of 8–15, and ended up at the 15th position on the final ranking.
+The fencer attributed his loss to his slow adaptation in changing his playing style, which prevented him from effectively countering his French opponent's strategy.